Three Short Pieces

 To Leave in the Afternoon

 Several years ago, while I was working on a project on memory with a group of young Somali refugees who were attending the Asinitas Italian school in Rome, I received a proposal to participate in the “Dizionario”—dictionary—section of the program Fahrenheit on Rai Radio 3.
 Every week an author was asked to choose a different word for five days in a row, following their own personal criteria with maximum freedom.
-Since at school it would often happen that we would discuss the difficulty of translating words and concepts between Somali and Italian, the proposal from Fahrenheit seemed to me rich with possibility.
+Since at school it often happened that we would discuss the difficulty of translating words and concepts between Somali and Italian, the proposal from Fahrenheit seemed to me rich with possibility.
 I presented the project to the students and their teachers, and they welcomed it enthusiastically.
 Our meetings were pretty informal; every discussion was generated by a word and, in some way, by the impossibility of translating it.
 We would find terms that came close to the word, but that also brought us to unexpected places.

 One of the words discussed was the verb partire in Italian—to leave.
 Listening to the students’ stories of the moment they made the decision to leave was very emotional.
 It was something that they continued to think about during the following years, like an obsession.
 They called this obsession buufis in Somali, from the verb buuf, which means to swell, to burst.
 Hardly anyone spoke of a single reason.
 Deciding to separate yourself from your home is very difficult; it’s like a defeat.
 The people who find themselves in this condition are almost possessed, persecuted by spirits.
 Leaving is often something sudden.